 The weather has finally taken a turn for the colder.
 Each year when that happens, I try to warm up with coffee drinks.
 I love my caramel coffee for such occasions but recently took to enjoying original Irish coffee.
 I do like bourbon and whiskey and the Irish version isn’t a stretch for me.
-Read on to find out the difference of the whiskeys.
+Read on to find out the difference between the whiskeys.

 The difference between Irish and American whiskey

 You may think it’s the process in which the whiskey is made, or distilled, but it’s not.
 The primary difference is their ingredients.
-Both are amber in color but Irish whiskey is made from barley while American whiskey is made from rye, wheat or corn.
+Both are amber in color but Irish whiskey is made from barley while American whiskey is made from rye, wheat, or corn.

 Irish whiskey can also be a blend of barley and malt.
 It’s always important to use quality ingredients and what you like.
 I’ve used a single grain Irish whiskey from Egan’s.
 It’s aged a minimum of 8 years in American oak barrels which also adds to the flavor.
 It’s slightly sweet with the nuance of warm spice.
-Irish whiskey, overall, gives a lighter and less sweet flavor than it’s American counterpart.
+Irish whiskey, overall, gives a lighter and less sweet flavor than its American counterpart.